 Typography (the art of designing words) is one of the hardest things to get right.
-Many seasoned designers like me can have a tough time narrowing it down let alone DIY designers like many small business owners who are trying to get their brands off the ground.
-If you are spending a ton of time in Canva and not getting as many sales or engagement as you’d like, your font choices may not be working for you.
+Many seasoned designers, even me, can have a tough time narrowing it down let alone many small business owners who are trying to get their brands off the ground.
+If you are spending a ton of time in Canva and it still doesn’t feel right, your font choices may not be working for you.

 When you’ve sorted out the font – feelings match, you’ll be looking for fonts in a category that makes sense.
-Main categories include: serif, sans serif, script and display.
-(In the above photo, Modern is the same as Sans Serif).
+Main categories include: serif, sans serif, script and handwriting.
 There are many subcategories and other classifications but at a high level, this is where to start.

 Once you know what category you are looking in, then you can look for fonts that have a family.
 A font family will include different weights of a font like bold, italic, thin etc. If you choose a font with no way to make it bold, you may run into problems when you create things later.